ucsb-seclab/harden-HBFA/blogs/2021-12-19/README.md

 1. It can be controlled globally by choosing DEBUG vs. RELEASE build that causes side effects:
    1. In some commercial BIOS projects DEBUG mode can not be used at all, because a DEBUG built simply doesn't fit into the BIOS flash part.
       That is a bad situation if no other debug tools are available.
-   2. overall-DEBUG traces increases the POST time significantly
+   2. overall-DEBUG traces increase the POST time significantly
-   3. DEBUG traces that are out of interrest can not be suppressed.
-The trace log must be treated manually. *ALL* traces floods the terminal program.
+   3. irrelevant DEBUG traces cannot be suppressed.
+The trace log must be treated manually.

 2. It does not separate *ORIGIN* and *SEVERITY*: https://github.com/tianocore/edk2/blob/master/MdePkg/Include/Library/DebugLib.h#L30
 ```c